-The last name on the list is the leading name in the industry.
-Netflix changed the face of video on demand through providing binge-able original content.
+Netflix is one of the most popular and the best video on-demand apps.
+Netflix changed the face of video on demand by providing binge-able original content.
 Its global expansion in 2016 cemented itself as an entertainment powerhouse.

 The quality didn’t change, as Asians can chill to shows such as Stranger Things, Westworld, and Narcos, among many others.
 Premium users can create different profiles for every person using Netflix, allowing it to give recommended content for each.

-Video on demand industry is projected to grow at a rate of 3.6% by 2024.
-It is a good opportunity for content creators to create content and build their own video on demand website.
+The video on demand industry is projected to grow at a rate of 3.6% by 2024.
+It is a good opportunity for content creators to create content and build their video on demand websites.

 Video Monetization: You can explore various monetization methods.
-In advertisements you can show other companies ads on your own platform.
-With a subscription model similar to netflix you can charge on a monthly basis for content access.
-In the Pay-Per-View model charges are applied on watching a specific video like conferences, events or shows.
+In advertisements, you can show other companies ads on your platform.
+With a subscription model similar to Netflix you can charge on a monthly basis for content access.
+In the Pay-Per-View model, charges are applied on watching a specific video like conferences, events, or shows.

 VOD Streaming Requirements: